demystifying-programming-TA/DP/session1/tutorial_dpprojectstructure.md

 **Step 2: Commit your DP Project Folder to Github**

-In this section we will commit your DP Project Folder to Github, i.e., ensure that your project is version controlled.
+In this section we will commit your DP Project Folder to Github.

 ````
 cd DPProject